EwaSzyszka/Gramener-Application-Ewa-Szyszka/README.md

 ###########################  Question 1 - India Census ###########################

 I created the map using Tableau Public.
-I have access only to the unpaid version of the software, thus I was not able to export the created map.
-The screencast is attached to the submission email that presents the created map and its functionalities.
 The map represents states with low literacy, for the low literacy criterium I decided to map the total levels of education across India and color-code in light blue the states that have lowest total education metric levels.

 ###########################  Question 2 - India Census - R ###########################

 Task: Find out most similar districts in Bihar and Tamil Nadu.

-For this task, I chosen to solve it using R programming language and the Euclidean distance method to measure which districts in Bihar and Tamil Nadu are closest to each other with respect to levels of literacy
+I chosen to solve it using R programming language and the Euclidean distance method to measure which districts in Bihar and Tamil Nadu are closest to each other with respect to levels of literacy

 Extracting the data and selecting the Literacy columns (BL and TL)